 Aspects Criteria Guidelines the Guiding Principles. conclusion as to how the Plan is in compliance with the WDTA and in line with the Guiding Principles.
-Aspects Criteria Guidelines OTS 8.2 Funds 8.2 Funds A. The Plan must identify specific reserve funds for each material category and calculate the expected balance at the wind-up date.
-A. The Plan should identify and summarize the restrictions and current funding available under each of the respective funds: 1.
-Operational reserve; 2.
-Market Development; and 3.
-Stabilization reserve.
+Aspects Criteria Guidelines отѕ 8.2 Funds 8.2 Funds A. The Plan must identify specific reserve funds for each material category and calculate the expected balance at the wind-up date.
 B. The Plan must determine how the reserve will be spent and distributed using a method that is in compliance with the WDTA and in line with the Guiding Principles.
+A. The Plan should identify and summarize the restrictions and current funding available under each of the respective funds: Operational reserve; Market Development; and Stabilization reserve.
 B. The Plan should identify how the remaining funds are intended to be spent and include this as a schedule with the Forecast.
 If funds are expected to remain at the end of the wind-up period, the Plan should address where these funds will be transferred and/or used.
 The funds should be used for their intended and/or restricted purpose in a manner that is efficient and effective, in compliance with the WDTA and in line with the Guiding Principles.
 OES 8.2 Funds 8.2 Funds A. The Plan must identify specific reserve funds for each material category and calculate the expected balance at the wind-up date.
 A. The Plan should identify and summarize the restrictions and current funding available in the Contingency Fund and, if applicable, identify how to apportion assets, liabilities and rights among the stewards.
 B. The Plan must determine how the reserve will be spent and distributed using a B. The Plan should identify how the remaining funds are intended to be spent and include this as a schedule with the Forecast.
 If funds are expected to remain at the end of the wind-up period, the Plan